SashaTheGray/SashaTheGray/README.md

 Hello and welcome to my Github page!
 My name is Alexander Robertson, a cybersecurity specialist based in Iceland.
 I have a BSc degree in Computer Science from Reykjavik University where I currently pursue a MSc degree in the same field.
 My main interests are cybersecurity and software engineering.
-I'm an ex-athlete, a WoW-head, a LaVeyan-satanist, and a minarchist.
+I'm an ex-athlete, a WoW-head, a LaVeyan-satanist, and a Minarchist.

 <!-- Technical stack --->